5 Email Marketing Tips Every eCommerce Seller Should Know

 - Users Who Are in Trial Periods (common for software providers)

 You can also create automated emails about topics such as abandoned carts and product suggestions based on purchase history.
+And if your list includes prospects to whom you will be sending cold emails, you can find great advice on the subject in this blog, as well as this one.

 2. Write Effective Subject Lines